 - 4.1 Tackling social disadvantage is one of three major themes which the Assembly has adopted in its strategic plan, 'Better Wales'.
-The Assembly is committed to combating poverty and social disadvantage and to bridging the gap between the most deprived communities in Wales and the more affluent ones. - 4.2 'Communities First' was launched on 31 March, with the publication of the first consultation paper.
+The Assembly is committed to combating poverty and social disadvantage and to bridging the gap between the most deprived communities in Wales and the more affluent ones. - 4.2 'Communities First' was launched on 31st March, with the publication of the first consultation paper.
 That document set out the principles for the Communities First policy framework, which are:

-- that a non-prescriptive, community-centred approach to community regeneration is needed, targeted at the most deprived communities in Wales; - that regeneration and community renewal should meet the needs and priorities identified by those communities themselves in order for renewal to be sustainable; and - that long-term commitment from the National Assembly, local authorities and other key agencies is required to promote real partnerships at local level. - 4.3 The Assembly has consulted widely on this framework, and has involved a broad range of participants in the process of policy development through developmental seminars and discussion sessions across Wales.
+that a non-prescriptive, community-centred approach to community regeneration is needed, targeted at the most deprived communities in Wales;

+- that regeneration and community renewal should meet the needs and priorities identified by those communities themselves in order for renewal to be sustainable; and - that long-term commitment from the National Assembly, local authorities and other key agencies is required to promote real partnerships at local level. - 3.
+The Assembly has consulted widely on this framework, and has involved a broad range of participants in the process of policy development through developmental seminars and discussion sessions across Wales.
 In addition, 160 written replies were received in response to the initial consultation document.
 These have been analysed thoroughly, and the ideas and comments they contained have helped to form the proposals which will be set out in the second consultation document.
-A detailed summary of the responses we received and a list of those who responded in writing will be annexed to the published consultation paper. - 4.4 The annex to this paper summarises the approaches to community regeneration being taken in Scotlnd, Northern Ireland and England.
+A detailed summary of the responses we received and a list of those who responded in writing will be annexed to the published consultation paper. - 3.
+At Annex A is a summary of information on the approach to community regeneration being taken in Scotland, Northern Ireland and England.